ravivyas84/go-blog/posts/hey-com-the-craft-of-simplicity-and-opinions.md

 Bye Unread Count

 For long, we tried to solve the complexity of email by trying to help users get to Inbox zero.
 But we never understood the real problems of email.
-What generates a high volume of emails, and how do we reduce the user’s cognitive load?
+What generates a high volume of emails, and how do we reduce the user's cognitive load?

 From labels to bundles and rules, many have tried to solve it.
-Google Inbox’s Bundle was the winner personally, but then Google killed Inbox :/.
+Google Inbox's Bundle was the winner personally, but then Google killed Inbox :/.

 What sells the service to me, is the attempt to simplify email for me, rather than duct tape the problems over with new features and more powerful weapons of mass deletion and triage.

 ## Opinions matter.

 If you have read anything by the basecamp folks, you know they are opinionated.
 Their opinions drive them, which is a good thing.
 If you have strong opinions, over time, you realize, to have the right opinion, you need to have its purest version.
-It can’t be a 1-page value statement.
+It can't be a 1-page value statement.

 Hey comes from their opinions